 Check Out This Hot New Fish

-, and their bright colors likely indicate neurotoxins in their skin, researchers say.
+Scientists have discovered seven new species of teensy frogs in the Brazilian Atlantic Rainforest.
+The frogs are part of the genus Brachycephalus, and their bright colors likely indicate neurotoxins in their skin, researchers say.
 These adorable little guys are less than a centimeter long, and because they live in an isolated area, they are particularly vulnerable to environmental threats like climate change.
 This is probably not the last you’ve seen of them, though: “Such high success in uncovering new species might indicate that the total number of Brachycephalus is still underestimated,” the researchers wrote in the journal PeerJ.

 Periodic Table of Legos

 LEGOs aren’t just your basic building blocks, as this picture shows.
 LEGO fan Jeremy Moody found pieces in all 182 colors that LEGO has ever produced and placed them together on one chart.
 Many colors were part of special edition sets that are no longer available today.

 An independent archivist named Kipp Teague has assembled and uploaded more than 11,000 high-resolution versions of unprocessed photos from NASA’s Apollo moon missions during the 1960s and ’70s on Flickr.
 The high-resolution photographs capture up-close scenes on the moon, stunning look-backs at Earth, and candid moments shared between astronauts in the capsules, including a few selfies from space.

 Curious reports lit up social media in November as witnesses in California claimed to see UFO lights in the sky.
 The lights turned out to have come from a missile test launch off the coast of Southern California.
 A photographer captured the image under time-lapse.